POINTERS:

 Ø The conversion of one type of pointer into another type may create undefined behavior.

-Ø For example, consider the following program that attempts to assign the value of to y, through the
+Ø For example, consider the following program that attempts to assign the value of x to y, through the

 pointer p.